tedtieken/django-project-skel/README.md

 ## Skel Template Features ##

-* Logical default file tree
+####Logical default file tree
 - Global assets, fixtures, applib directory.
 - Project template and misc directories by default
 - Collects static and media into assets/{static-destination,media} respectively.

-* Deployment best practices by default
+####Deployment best practices by default
 - Encourages the use of virtualenv and virtualenvwrapper.
 - Encourages the use of pip and `requirements.txt`.
 - Encourages the use of git.
 - Includes a .gitignore for the usual junk.

-* Sane settings.py configurations by default
+####Sane settings.py configurations by default
-* - Timezone set to UTC.
+* Timezone set to UTC.
-* - Discourages storing credentials and secrets in the repository.
+* Discourages storing credentials and secrets in the repository.
-* - Encourages storing credentials and secrets in environment variables
+* Encourages storing credentials and secrets in environment variables
-* - Uses env['DJANGO_ENV'] to configure settings for each environment ['PRODUCTION', 'TEST', 'DEV']
-*   in a single settings.py file that gets stored in repo
+* Uses env['DJANGO_ENV'] to configure settings for each environment ['PRODUCTION', 'TEST', 'DEV'] in a single settings.py file that gets stored in repo
-* - Tolerates the use of `local_settings.py` file, by default only in DEV.
+* Tolerates the use of `local_settings.py` file, by default only in DEV.

-* Encourages simple separation of apps by type:
+####Encourages simple separation of apps by type:
 * - Unmodified 3rd party apps installed to virtualenv site-packages
 * - Modified 3rd party apps placed in applib/ directory, applib/ added to path
 * - Apps specific to project to be created in project_name/{app_name} directory